scribe-security/docs/docs/other-integrations/admission-controller.md

 Evidence can refer to metadata collected about artifacts, reports, events or settings produced or provided to your supply chain.
 Evidence can be either signed (attestations) or unsigned (statements).

-## Evidence:
-Evidence can refer to metadata collected about artifacts, reports, events or settings produced or provided to your supply chain.
-Evidence can be either signed (attestations) or unsigned (statements).

 ### Evidence formats
 `admission controller` supports following evidence formats.